sketchub-official/server_data/error_codes/README.md

 ERR_PROFILE_NOT_FOUND | Profile/account not found
 ERR_PROJECT_NOT_FOUND | The project not exists
-ERR_PROJECT_PRIVATE | User dont have permission to view the project because it is private ERR_PROJECT_SLOTS_EXCEEDED | The user exceeded his slots, he/she need to upgrade his paid plans ERR_REPORT_COOLDOWN | Cooldown for abuse report ERR_SHA256_ACCESS_DENIED | Invalid SHA256
+ERR_PROJECT_PRIVATE | User dont have permission to view the project because it is private ERR_PROJECT_SIZE_EXCEEDED | The user have exceeded the limit of attachment size ERR_PROJECT_SLOTS_EXCEEDED | The user exceeded his slots, he/she need to upgrade his paid plans ERR_REPORT_COOLDOWN | Cooldown for abuse report ERR_SHA256_ACCESS_DENIED | Invalid SHA256